 1. Maupiti: ‘The Preserved Island’

 There you have it!
 The top islands in French Polynesia.
-Start planning your dream vacation with the French Polynesia Travel Guide, filled with useful information, resources, tips & tricks!
+Start planning your dream vacation to paradise with the Independent Traveler’s Guide to French Polynesia.
+Need some help with planning your trip?
+Get in touch and get the ins and outs of planning your own Polynesian adventure.

 Pin These Images To Your Favorite Boards!